tugbayatilla/Unity-2DShooter/README.md

 - Change 'Match' from 0 to 0.5 in the 'Canvas Scaler' in the 'Canvas'.
 - INFO: now we can change the 'Aspect ratio' and the 'Pause Screen' gameobject will adapt the ratio.

+### Setup Game Loop In-Game UI and Main Menu

+- Add 'GameOverScreen' prefab in the Canvas.
+Assets -> Prefabs -> UI -> UIPages.
+- Duplicate 'Main Menu Button' in the 'GameOverScreen' gameobject.
+- Move 'Main Menu Button (1)' to the 'Pause Screen' gameobject.
+- Rename 'Main Menu Button (1)' to the 'Main Menu Button'
+- Change 'Main Menu Button' gameobject in the 'Pause Screen' position to (0,-43,0).
+- Add 'GameOverScreen' gameobject to the 'Pages' in 'UIManager' gameobject.
+- Change 'Game Over Page Index' from 0 to 1.
+(1 is the index of 'GameOverScreen' index in the Pages in 'UIManager').
+- Add 'LevelWinScreen' prefab in the Canvas.
+Assets -> Prefabs -> UI -> UIPages.
+- Add 'LevelWinScreen' gameobject to the 'Pages' in 'UIManager' gameobject.
+- Change 'Game Victory Page Index' from 0 to 2.
+(2 is the index of 'LevelWinScreen' index in the Pages in 'UIManager').
+- INFO: UIManager Page Order so far should be, 'PauseScreen', 'GameOverScreen', 'LevelWinScreen'.
+- Create a scene names 'MainMenu' in the Scenes assets.
+Assets -> Scenes.
+- INFO: 'MainMenu' should ne exacly as here. no space, no change at all. because this name was used in the scripts.**
+- Goto 'File Menu' and select 'Build Settings' and add the scenes to the 'Scenes In Build' list.
+- Select 'MainMenu' by double clicking.
+- Add 'MainMenu' prefab to the 'MainMenu' scene.
+Assets -> Prefabs -> UI.
+- Select 'Level1' scene again.
+- Change 'Enemies To Defeat' from 10 to 3 in the 'GameManager'.
+- Add 3 enemies to the 'Scene View'.
+Assets -> Prefabs -> Enemies.
+- INFO: run the game, now you can destroy all the enemies and victory screen will be shown.
+- Change 'NextLevelButton' property from "<empty string>" to 'MainMenu' in OnClick event in 'NextLevelButton' gameobject.
+- Move 'EventSystem' into the 'Canvas'.
+- Rename Canvas to 'InGameUICanvas'.
+- Make prefab from 'InGameUICanvas'.
+Assets -> Prefabs -> UI.